 The Kaodim app allows users to find service providers, and hire and pay them through the platform, all with the security of insurance and a re-service guarantee if the user isn’t satisfied with the completed job.

 One of Singapore’s online home service apps, Sendhelper focuses mainly on providing quality cleaners to the residents of the island state.
-Whether you require a standard household cleaning service, a deep clean, or your leather furniture refreshed, Sendhelper can connect you with a professional.
+Whether you require a standard house cleaning service, a deep clean, or your leather furniture refreshed, Sendhelper can connect you with a professional.

 Singapore has a busy working population, but also an ageing one.
 With a high number of senior citizens, it is little surprise that one of the other popular sectors provided is for elderly care.
 This, and the company’s book-a-doctor service, sets it apart from many other online home services platforms.